francisrocco/TEvo-Challenge/README.md

 1. Fork and Clone -OR- Download this repository
 2. Open Terminal and cd into this repository
 3. In Terminal, enter "ruby run_francis_rocco.rb"
+4. Tests can be seen by entering "rspec spec"

 ### Approach: